 Father Marcos A. Marcos was born in Sohag, Upper Egypt as Wagdi Elias Abdel Massieh.
 After studying in the United States from 1958 – 1962, he returned to Cairo to teach at the Clerical College.
 He was ordained as Father Marcos on August 9th, 1964 as the first priest for Coptic émigrés in North America.
 Father Marcos and his wife Susan arrived in Toronto in November 1964 and for Toronto’s Coptic immigrants, Father Marcos remains their “flying priest.”

-With the support of Father Marcos, his family, and friends, the Coptic Canadian History Project has facilitated the donation of a collection of photographs, letters, and publications which are currently being processed at the Clara Thomas Archives.
-This material documents the history of the first Coptic Orthodox priest to serve in North America and will soon be available for consultation.
+With the support of Father Marcos, his family, and friends, the Coptic Canadian History Project has facilitated the donation of a collection of photographs, letters, and publications which are currently available at the Clara Thomas Archives.
+This material documents the history of the first Coptic Orthodox priest to serve in North America.

-Helene Moussa currently serves as the Volunteer Curator at St. Mark’s Coptic Museum, Scarborough, ON.
+Helene Moussa currently serves as the Volunteer Curator at the Coptic Museum of Canada (formerly St. Mark’s Coptic Museum), Scarborough, ON.
 A sociologist, Helene Moussa taught at the American University in Cairo (1955-1957), was the Dean of the School of Social Work in Haile Selassie I University, Addis Ababa, Ethiopia (1958-1967), and lectured at York University, the University of Toronto, and the Centre for Christian Studies (1971-1988).
 She also served as the Executive Secretary for Uprooted People in the Middle East, Asia and the Pacific Islands for the World Council of Churches in Geneva, Switzerland (1994–1998).

 Helene Moussa has generously donated a single storage file box (15x12x10″) containing her collection of various magazines and newsletters that document the parish history of St. Mark’s Coptic Orthodox Church, Scarborough, ON.
 This is the first Coptic church built (not rented or bought) in North America.
-Textual and photographic materials are currently being processed at the Clara Thomas Archives and will soon be available for consultation.
+Textual and photographic materials are currently available at the Clara Thomas Archives.